Durss/Twitchat/README.md

 ```
 pm2 start labels-pom2/json
 ```
 Labels won't automatically be updated on the frontend though _(if anyone knows how to make Vite detect that...)_.
-To force labels refresh you can use this keyboard short on the app `CTRL+Shift+L`
+To force labels refresh you can use this keyboard shortcut on Twitchat `CTRL+Shift+L`
 <br>
 <br>
 <br>